chaangliu/ForceDirectedLayout/README.md

-# ForceDirectLayout
-A simple implementation of force direct layout algorithm.

 ## 描述
 >Force-Directed Layout algorithms are graph drawing algorithms based only on information contained within the structure of the graph itself rather than relying on contextual information.